 Parents of a special needs adult or special needs child that will soon be an adult may obtain a limited conservatorship to be able legally assist their adult child with issues dealing with education, social security, etc.

-You may also obtain a conservatorship for a family member with Alzheimer, dementia, or some other medical condition that prevents them from making financial and medical decisions.
+You may also obtain a conservatorship for a family member with alzheimer, dementia, mental illness or another medical condition that prevents them from making financial and medical decisions.